Defendants who are arrested and taken to jail are normally booked shortly upon arrival.

 Step 8: Eliciting information relevant to incarceration conditions

 To reduce the likelihood of violence and injuries, jail officials often ask arrestees about gang affiliations, former gang affiliations, and other outside relationships.
 Depending on the answers, an inmate may have to be placed in protective custody or housed in one section of a jail rather than another.
 Routine questioning along these lines does not constitute an “interrogation” that requires officers to give a Miranda warning to the suspect.
 Information that suspects disclose in response to a booking officer’s questions may be admissible in evidence under the “routine booking question exception” to Miranda.
 (Pennsylvania v.
 Muniz, U.S. Sup.
 Ct.
-(1990); see Exceptions to the Miranda Rule.)
+(1990))

 Step 9: DNA sample